-This award is open to applicants interested in a career in current affairs journalism /documentary production.
+This award will reopen to applicants interested in a career in current affairs journalism /documentary production for 2019 intake.

 An additional £1000 per annum will be awarded to two successful applicants.
 If you wish to be considered for this award please tick the relevant box on the application form, read the information about Steve Hewlett below and say why you should receive the award in your supporting paragraph.

 Steve Hewlett was a documentary film maker, programme editor, television executive, media commentator, newspaper columnist, television presenter and Radio 4 broadcaster.
 He was above all, a journalist: a forensic, passionate, fearless story teller with a talent for communicating the most complex of stories in the most accessible way possible.

 After graduating from Manchester University, he began his career as a freelance researcher working on BBC programmes Panorama and Nationwide.
 When Channel 4 was created in 1982 Steve joined its new alternative news show “The Friday Alternative”.
 The programme tore up the rule book that bound conventional current affairs television.
 He then returned to the BBC where he directed many award-winning documentaries including “The Maze- Enemies Within” in 1990, made with unprecedented access to the maximum-security prison in Northern Ireland and “Remember Bloody Sunday” in 1992.